Most people who have coronavirus (COVID-19) will be able to stay at home and start to feel better after 10 days.

 It is very important to remember that this doesn't happen very often.
 Most people who have coronavirus will get better.

-This letter from NHS England and NHS Improvement is about the Clinical Frailty Scale and that it should not be used for patients with a learning disability or autism.
+This letter from NHS England and NHS Improvement (PDF) is about the Clinical Frailty Scale and that it should not be used for patients with a learning disability or autism.

 Your rights to healthcare

-We've created this guide to explain what your rights are when accessing healthcare during the coronavirus outbreak.
+We've created this PDF guide to explain what your rights are when accessing healthcare during the coronavirus outbreak.